LF-digitala-kanaler/LFDS/content/visual-identity/colours.md

 ---
 template: ArticlePage
 previewImage: /img/color_v2.svg
-title: Colors
+title: Colours
 intro: Our primary colours are blue, red and white.
-This color combination is very recognisable for our customers.
+This colour combination is very recognisable for our customers.
 It's important that we use our colours consequently.
 wide: true